Trump wary of halting Saudi arms sales over journalist

 “We are investigating all aspects of the event.
 It is not possible for us to remain silent regarding such an occurrence, because it is not a common occurrence,” he said in comments quoted by Hurriyet newspaper on Thursday.

-He also questioned assertions by Saudi authorities that the consulate does not have footage of Khashoggi leaving the building as the mission’s security cameras only provide live footage and do not record images.
+He also questioned Saudi assertions that the consulate does not have footage of Khashoggi leaving because the mission’s security cameras only provide live footage and do not record images.

-“Is it possible for there to be no camera systems at the Saudi Arabia consulate, where the event took place?,” Erdogan said.
+“Is it possible for there to be no camera systems at the Saudi Arabia consulate, where the event took place?,” he said.

-Additional reporting by Sarah Dadouch, Ali Kucukgocmen, Orhan Coskun and Tuvan Gumrukcu in Istanbul and Susan Heavey, Doina Chiacu and Patricia Zengerle in Washington; Writing by Stephen Kalin, Yara Bayoumy and Arshad Mohammed; Editing by William Maclean and Alistair Bell
+Additional reporting by Sarah Dadouch, Ali Kucukgocmen, Orhan Coskun and Tuvan Gumrukcu in Istanbul and Susan Heavey, Doina Chiacu, Patricia Zengerle and Yara Bayoumy in Washington; writing by Stephen Kalin, Yara Bayoumy and Arshad Mohammed; editing by William Maclean and Alistair Bell